Skip to main content

 • The embedding_model specifies the model used by the embedding provider for generating embeddings.
 Check with the embedding provider which options are available.
 Reference https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/.

 • The embedding_model_provider_api_key is the API key for the embedding model provider used to generate embeddings.
-If you're using a provider that doesn't need authentication, say ollama, you don't need to supply this key.
+If you're using a provider that doesn't need authentication, such as Ollama, you don't need to supply this key.

 • "gemini-text"